 Photo editor: GIMP

-Whether it’s something as simple as resizing a picture ready to share on social media, or a complex task like restoring a creased and faded photo, GIMP is our number one choice.
+Whether it’s something as simple as resizing a picture ready to share on social media, or a complex task like restoring a creased and faded photo, GIMP the best free image-editing software for your new PC.

 GIMP's slightly unusual interface takes a little getting used to, but it’s easily as powerful as many paid-for photo editors.
 It includes advanced tools for editing curves, white balance and color temperature, a healing brush, various filters that enhance pictures with a single click, and an array of user-created plugins.